alexjvr1/R.temp/ddRADpipeline.md

 See here for a good tutorial: http://sfg.stanford.edu/mapping.html

-- For optimisation, use the fastq file of one sample (cleaned & trimmed), and vary the parameters.
+- For optimisation, use the fastq file of 3 samples (cleaned & trimmed), and vary the parameters.

 - Evaluate the run based on the number and quality of reads output from each.

 - The most important parameter to vary is the number of nucleotide differences (-n) allowed.
 This should match the expected number of differences between two sequences from your species.

+parameters to vary with the bwa-mem algorithm:

+-k *INT* Minimum seed length.
+Matches shorter than INT will be missed.
+The alignment speed is usually insensitive to this value unless it significantly deviates 20.
+[19]  (test 15; 20; 25)

+-r *FLOAT* 	Trigger re-seeding for a MEM longer than minSeedLen*FLOAT.
+This is a key heuristic parameter for tuning the performance.
+Larger value yields fewer seeds, which leads to faster alignment speed but lower accuracy.
+[1.5]  (test 1.5; 2.0; 3.0)

+-d *INT* 	Off-diagonal X-dropoff (Z-dropoff).
+Stop extension when the difference between the best and the current extension score is above |i-j|*A+INT, where i and j are the current positions of the query and reference, respectively, and A is the matching score.
+Z-dropoff is similar to BLAST’s X-dropoff except that it doesn’t penalize gaps in one of the sequences in the alignment.
+Z-dropoff not only avoids unnecessary extension, but also reduces poor alignments inside a long good alignment.
+[100] (test 50; 75; 100)

 - The goal is to maximise the number of reads mapped singly, without increasing the mapping time to much.

 Optimisation

-1. Parameter varied:
+1. Parameter varied: k (seed length)
 ```
 ```